gediminasgruodis/SQL/README.md

-# SQL Projects
+# Database Development Projects

-This repository contains a collection of SQL projects that showcase various database management and data analysis tasks.
-Each project focuses on a specific scenario or problem, providing SQL scripts and queries to solve or explore the given challenges.
+Welcome to the Database Development Projects repository!
+This repository is dedicated to storing and managing database development projects involving SQL scripts and SSIS (SQL Server Integration Services) projects.

+## SQL Scripts

+The "sql-scripts" folder contains a collection of SQL scripts for various database development tasks, such as database creation, table schema definition, stored procedures, views, and data manipulation scripts.

+## SSIS Projects

+The "ssis-projects" folder includes SSIS projects developed using SQL Server Integration Services.
+These projects demonstrate data integration, transformation, and ETL (Extract, Transform, Load) processes using SSIS packages.